Securing Domain Controllers Against Attack

 If you intend to co-locate virtualized domain controllers with other, less sensitive virtual machines on the same physical virtualization servers (hosts), consider implementing a solution which enforces role-based separation of duties, such as Shielded VMs in Hyper-V. This technology provides comprehensive protection against malicious or clueless fabric administrators (including virtualization, network, storage and backup administrators.)
 It leverages physical root of trust with remote attestation and secure VM provisioning, and effectively ensures level of security which is on par with a dedicated physical server.

 Physical Domain Controllers in branches

-In locations in which multiple servers reside but are not physically secured to the degree that datacenter servers are secured, physical domain controllers should be configured with TPM chips and BitLocker Drive Encryption for all server volumes.
-If a domain controller cannot be stored in a locked room in branch locations, you should consider deploying RODCs in those locations.
+In locations where multiple servers reside but aren't physically secured to the degree that datacenter servers are secured, physical domain controllers should be configured with TPM chips and BitLocker Drive Encryption for all server volumes.
+If a domain controller can’t be stored in a locked room in branch locations, you should consider deploying Read-Only Domain Controllers (RODCs) in those locations.

 Virtual Domain Controllers in branches

 Whenever possible, you should run virtual domain controllers in branch offices on separate physical hosts than the other virtual machines in the site.
 In branch offices where virtual domain controllers can’t run on separate physical hosts from the rest of the virtual server population, you should implement TPM chips and BitLocker Drive Encryption on hosts on which virtual domain controllers run at minimum, and all hosts if possible.
 Depending on the size of the branch office and the security of the physical hosts, you should consider deploying RODCs in branch locations.